As a business owner or manager, you have a ton of decisions to make.

 Run them, tweak my numbers to your situation, but whatever you do, educate yourself before making impactful decisions.

-With traditional marketing continuing to fizzle out, inbound is the new standard.
+With traditional marketing continuing to fizzle out, digital marketing is the new standard.

-Whether you try to find a unicorn or hire an agency, it’s essential that you move forward in the age of inbound.
+Whether you try to find a unicorn or hire an agency, it’s essential that you keep your forward momentum if you want your online store to scale.